thegetty/artistryinbronze/content/essays/1_Plattner_gschwantler_vak_text_Transmittal.md

 [^39]: Lattimore 1972; Stewart 1978.

-[^40]: Pochmarski 1988; Pochmarski 1999; as proof he mentions unevenness of the surface of the Ephesian Athlete going back to *tasselli,* repair patches of the statue copied in Rome; due to the state of the fragments when found and the massive physical treatment they underwent while undergoing restoration, this observation is unconvincing.
+[^40]: Pochmarski 1988; Pochmarski 1999; as proof he mentions unevenness of the surface of the Ephesian Athlete going back to *tasselli*, repair patches of the statue copied in Rome; due to the state of the fragments when found and the massive physical treatment they underwent while undergoing restoration, this observation is unconvincing.

 [^41]: Sanader 1999; Michelucci 2006; see the contribution of Karniš Vidovič and Mille (ch.
 43) in this volume..